goauthentik/authentik/website/docs/flow/index.md

 Upon flow execution, a _flow plan_ containing all stages is generated.
 This means that all attached policies are evaluated upon execution.
 This behaviour can be altered by enabling the **Evaluate when stage is run** option on the binding.

-The determine which flow should be used, authentik will first check which default authentication flow is configured in the active [**Brand**](../core/brands.md).
+To determine which flow should be used, authentik will first check which default authentication flow is configured in the active [**Brand**](../core/brands.md).
 If no default is configured there, the policies in all flows with the matching designation are checked, and the first flow with matching policies sorted by `slug` will be used.

+## Create a flow

+To create a flow, follow these steps:

+1. Log in as an admin to authentik, and go to the Admin interface.
+2. In the Admin interface, navigate to **Flows and Stages -> Flows**.
+3. Click **Create**, and select the types of policy.
+4. Define the flow using the [configuration settings](#flow-configuration-options), and then click **Finish**.

+After creating the flow, you can bind [policies](../policies/index.md) and stages to it to further customize the user's log in and authentication process.

 ## Permissions